 LEADING THE WAY

 BRADY’s Reservoir Restoration business line has a singular focus: the most effective code compliant and safe restoration of municipal water storage reservoirs.
-Using our r360TM progressive design-build process we are able to save our clients time, money and project costs with our builds.
 BRADY is internationally recognized as a leader in the field of water storage facilities.
 Our team includes two of the industry’s foremost experts in reservoirs: Richard Brady, P.E., BCEE who has managed more than 50 reservoir design projects of all types, shapes and sizes, and Max Dykmans, S.E. who has completed more than 3,000 prestressed concrete reservoir projects around the world over the past 40 years.
+Lastly, our approach saves up to 35% on project costs and produces 33.5% faster project completion times when using our r360™ progressive design-build process, our unique system where we are the design-build entity, general contractor, and client’s single contract holder.

 “We are considered among the most experienced, focused, and capable experts in the world.”